General informations

 In the area north of Pian di Spagna (Poncetta stables) there is the largest and most significant reed thicket, where the most dominant plant is the marsh reed, sometimes accompanied by the greater cattail.

-In better preserved areas, such as the southern shore of Lake Mezzola, behind the reeds, a suitable habitat for wild birds, are the sedges.
+In the best preserved areas, such as the southern shore of Lake Mezzola , behind the reeds, a suitable habitat for wild birds, there are sedges .
 Sedges are plants with narrow, hard leaves grouped in dense clumps.

 The species encountered are:

-The large area then continues with groves of alder, willow, oak, poplar and meadows rich in clover used for cattle grazing and beaten, especially in autumn and spring, by strong winds which make the area even more spectacular.
+The large area then continues with groves of alder, willow, oak, poplar and meadows rich in clover used for cattle grazing and beaten, especially in the autumn and spring periods, by strong winds which make the area even more spectacular.

 The fauna

-There are various environments that characterize the Pian di Spagna Nature Reserve, we can find lakes, rivers, streams, gullies, canals, ponds, puddles, beaches, urban areas, actively cultivated areas, poorly cultivated areas, woods, thickets, hedges and uncultivated areas.
+There are various environments that characterize the Pian di Spagna Nature Reserve , we can find lakes, rivers, streams, gullies, canals, ponds, puddles, beaches, urban areas, actively cultivated areas, sparsely cultivated areas, woods, groves, hedges and uncultivated.

 In every environment it is possible to find and observe very different species of birds.